tls-attacker/We-Really-Need-to-Talk-About-Session-Tickets/README.md

 ## Am I Affected? / Using this Artefact

-_This Artefact will be merged into [TLS-Scanner] and [TLS-Anvil] in the future.
-For now, use the [sessionticket-ae branch](https://github.com/tls-attacker/TLS-Scanner/tree/sessionticket-ae).
-The submodule in this repository already links to a stable version of this branch._

 To check whether you are affected, the best thing to do is to actually check the keys used on your server.
 The second-best thing is to use our scanner.